How to make sourdough starter with atta and troublshooting the starter.

 I was super excited about how the atta starter turned out.
 I found it very similar to the rye flour starter.
 My atta starter fermented very quickly and very actively.
 The maintenance of my atta starter is also relatively easier than my other starter, although the process is the same.

 I maintain a very small quantity of atta starter and use it to make the Indian version of sourdough bread – like plain or stuffed paratha, atta bread, ladi pav, etc. In fact, I prefer using my atta starter to make the Indian style bread as opposed to using my bread flour starter.

 The process of creating the atta starter and troubleshooting is similar to creating a regular starter and I have shared the process here.
-However, there are a few key things to keep in mind:
+However, there are a few key things that you should keep in mind:

-- Atta absorbs a lot of water so the starter will look relatively less hydrated.
+- Atta absorbs a lot of water.
+As a result, the starter will look relatively less hydrated.